stephenkostas/liferay-docs/develop/tutorials/articles/06-mobile-ios/02-creating-guestbook-list-screenlet/03-creating-the-connector.markdown

 # Creating Guestbook List Screenlet's Connector

 Connectors are Screenlet components that make server calls.
-Note that non-list Screenlets don't require Connectors -- they can make server calls in Interactors instead.
+Non-list Screenlets don't require Connectors--they can make server calls in Interactors instead.
 Connectors, however, provide a layer of abstraction by making the server call outside the Interactor.
-By requiring Connectors, list Screenlets exploit this architectural advantage, and support pagination.
+This leaves the Interactor to instantiate the Connector and receive the server call's results.
+List Screenlets exploit this architectural advantage by requiring Connectors.

 First, you'll create a folder for the Connector.